-(G) The bond for revegetation shall be retained for not less than ten years after the operator has completed seeding, fertilizing, irrigation, or other work to ensure revegetation.
-The bond responsibility period shall not be affected where normal husbandry practices are being followed as described in Chapter 4, Section 2(d)(i)(M).
-The success of revegetation shall be determined in accordance with Chapter 4, Section 2(d)(ii).
+(G)(ix) Bond release.
+The bond for revegetation shall be retained for not less than ten years after the operator has completed seeding, fertilizing, irrigation, or other work to ensure revegetation.
+The bonding responsibility period shall not be affected where normal and reasonably good husbandry practices are being followed- as described in Chapter 4,Section 2(d)(i)(M).
+The success of revegetation shall be determined in accordance with Chapter 4, Section 2(d)(x)(ii) of this chapter and paragraphs (E) (J) below.
+If the Administrator approves an alternative success standard, as allowed by Section 2(d)(x) of this Chapter, the standard shall be based on technical information obtained from a recognized authority (e.g. Natural Resource Conservation Service, Agricultural Research Service, Universities, Wyoming Game and Fish Department, U.S. Fish and Wildlife Service, etc.), or be supported by scientifically valid research.
+Use of an alternative technical standard shall be supported by concurrence from State and Federal agencies having an interest in management of the affected lands.

-(H) The Administrator shall not release the entire bond of any operator until such time as revegetation is completed, if revegetation is the method of reclamation as specified in the operator's approved reclamation plan.
+(H)(x) The Administrator shall not release the entire bond of any operator until such time as revegetation is completed, if revegetation is the method of reclamation as specified in the operator's approved reclamation plan.